doktorjustice/doktorjustice.github.io/_posts/2017-08-21-modelling-car-prices.md

 ## Limitations

 Although I threw out categorical values from the model, I used some of them as filters for data.
-That also means that the model is only valid (if it’s valid at all) for cars, that:
+That also means that the model is only valid (if it’s valid at all) for used Ford Focuses, that:

 * are in undamaged condition (at least according to the seller).
 * ran at least 1000km, and were manufactured before 2017 (to avoid new cars and data errors).